yifanlu/yifanlu.github.io/_posts/2016-10-02-array-shuffling-with-additive-generators.md

 This function picks, uniformly at random, an array that is a permutation of $$[0, 1, \dots, limit-1]$$.
 Additionally, it has the following nice properties:

   * The algorithm is optimal in both time and space complexity.
 Any algorithm that permutes $$n$$ elements must write out all the element.
 That means we take $$\Theta(n)$$ time and $$\Theta(1)$$ scratch space.
 We can also modify this into a streaming algorithm.
 For example, if we are using Python, we can use `yield` to permute an extremely large data set without having to store "seen" elements.
   * The marginal distribution is uniform (assuming `rand()` is uniform, which isn't technically true).
 This will be proven in the end.
+An important note: the permutation distribution is _not_ uniform.
+This will not generate all possible permutations.
   * The code is small and simple enough to copy-paste.
 You can easily modify it to permute any array of items (not just sequential numbers).

 The runtime proof is trivial and will be omitted (it's a single `for` loop).
 The rest of this post will be a proof of correctness and assumes no previous knowledge of group theory.